nilc-nlp/CORAA/README.md

 # CORAA-v1.1

-CORAA is a public available dataset for Automatic Speech Recognition (ASR) in the Brazilian Portuguese language containing 289 hours of audios and their respective transcriptions (400k+ segmented audios).
+CORAA is a publicly available dataset for Automatic Speech Recognition (ASR) in the Brazilian Portuguese language containing 290.77 hours of audios and their respective transcriptions (400k+ segmented audios).
 The dataset is composed of audios of 5 original projects:

 - ALIP (Gonçalves, 2019)
 - C-ORAL Brazil (Raso and Mello, 2012)